jmvaldi/Pewlett-Hackard-Analysis/README.md

 ## Results

 The first task that was done was to create a table of the number of retiring employees by their title.
+The analysis highlighted that there are about 90,300 employees that are likely to retire in the foreseeable.
+About 57,600 of those employees are of senior level.
+About 43,600 of those are engineers.
+These two positions are top priority to find potential candidates to takeover when the tsunami hits.